tsupinie/py88keys/README.md

 ### Prerequisites:
 ##### PyAudio (https://people.csail.mit.edu/hubert/pyaudio/)
+This is used to talk to the sound card.
 I was able to install this using MacPorts, but I believe it's on Anaconda, too.

 ##### PyUSB (https://github.com/walac/pyusb)
+This is used to interpret input from the MIDI controller, so if you're just scripting tones to play, you could probably get by without it.
 Again, I was able to install this using MacPorts.

 ### How to run:
 `python midi_driver.py`